Tuttotorna/OMNIA/README.md

 OMNIA is a bounded post-hoc structural measurement core.

-Its task is to measure whether an output remains structurally admissible under controlled transformations and convert that measurement into a bounded gate result.
+It measures whether an output remains structurally admissible under controlled transformation and converts that measurement into a bounded gate result.

 OMNIA operates after inference.